- This event has passed.

 Suzanne (Suzy) Thompson, Environmental Officer – River Health, Rivers and Estuaries Branch, Department of Biodiversity, Conservation and Attractions.

 Suzanne’s career as an aquatic scientist has centred on the Swan-Canning river system in various programs including water quality monitoring, intervention strategies and ecological water requirements.
 Her work on the Helena and Canning rivers seeks to identify areas of high ecological value downstream of public water supply dams and work with other government agencies to determine their water requirements in order to prescribe environmental water releases, commonly referred to as e-flows.
+She is also the Secretary of Helena River Catchment Group and the Secretary of Jane Brook Catchment Group.

 Venue: Jorgensen Park Pavilion, Crescent Road, off Mundaring Weir Road, Kalamunda, Western Australia.
 NB: We move venue in October 2019.